lucpod/ticketless/lessons/03-apis-lambda/README.md

 ### A smarter Hello World Lambda ready for API gateway

-To familiarise more with these input and output abstractions, let's re-build a simple Hello World lambda suitable for API Gateway Lambda proxy integration that takes a `name` as query string parameter and returns a JSON body that contains `{"message": "Hello ${name}"}`.
+To familiarize more with these input and output abstractions, let's re-build a simple Hello World lambda suitable for API Gateway Lambda proxy integration that takes a `name` as query string parameter and returns a JSON body that contains `{"message": "Hello ${name}"}`.

 ```javascript